Mainman002/MFPanel/README.md

 oh yeah you can even modify the backgroung texture located in " addons/MakeFolders/Sprites/bg.png " for some tile-able panel fun xD

+!! one thing to note is once folders are created, godot wont be able to see them until you click outside of the Godot editor (like on your PC desktop) and then click on the Godot editor window again. . . for some reason godot doesn't auto update the directory list (yet) !!

 well I think that concludes my overview and instructions for FMPanel, I hope it helps you, and maybe makes life a little easier.

 Thank you for your interest, and good luck on your projects / games!